 The positions involve contributing to the design and development of a brand new front-end based on a state-of-the-art interactive computing environment for studying the function of fruit fly brain circuits.
-You will be responsible for creating a range of widgets/extensions, and developing APIs for communicating data and commands between the widgets and the backend (database, Python Kernel, simulation engine, etc.).
+You will be responsible for creating a range of widgets/extensions and helping the development of APIs for communicating data and commands between the widgets and the backend (database, Python Kernel, simulation engine, etc.).
 You will also be exposed to the FFBO backend including an integrated database for the fruit fly and a GPU-based emulation engine for circuit execution.
-You will work closely with members of the Bionet group for developing effective demos and ensure positive outcome of the project.
+You will work closely with members of the Bionet group to develop effective demos and to ensure a positive outcome for the project.
 The project is offered as a course of 3.0+ credits (such as E6002 - Advanced Projects, or E4998 - Intermediate Projects).
 Students who successfully execute their project will have the option and are strongly encouraged to join potentially paid positions in the succeeding semesters.

 - Knowledge of npm, yarn and other package managers is a big plus.